MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-knowledge.md

 ---
-title: Add knowledge extraction capability | Microsoft Docs
+title: Add knowledge extraction | Microsoft Docs
 description: Teach your bot to understand the context of a conversation and respond appropriately with the Bot Framework and Cognitive Services.
 author: RobStand
 ms.author: rstand